Nineluj/FishGame/Fish/Planning/referee.md

     referee can authenticate the player making the move.
 -   Reporting status of game: `TournamentManager` may use `getScores()`, `getGamePhase` and `getMaximumTurnsLeftInGame` to get information about the ongoing game. `getGamePhase` is only used by the tournament manager since information about the game state can be obtained by the players with `refreshGameState`.
-The tournament manager mayuse this method and `getMaximumTurnsLeftInGame` to estimate when the game will finish for scheduling purposes.
+The tournament manager may use this method and `getMaximumTurnsLeftInGame` to estimate when the game will finish for scheduling purposes.
 -   Reporting results of game: `TournamentManager` could use `getGamePhase` in conjuction with `getScores` to get information about the results of a game.
 However, `TournamentManager` should instead expose a `reportGameOutcome` method which `referee` would use to share game results.